Only if really necessary

 Hyaluronic acid injections

 Hyaluronic acid is a constituent of normal cartilage.
 It may be injected in the knee in an outpatient setting.
 The effect varies between patients, but does not harm the knee.
 So it may be worth the try.
 If it works, the serial injections may be repaeted.
+The treatment has been shown effective in a PhD thesis bij J. Hermans MD PhD entitled Hyaluronic Acid in Knee Osteoarthritis, effectiveness and efficiency (Nov 24 2020, Erasmus University, Rotterdam, The Netherlands).
+Best candidates are active patients with moderate knee osteoarthtritis, < 60 years old and limited swelling of the knee.
+In the Netherlands, this treatment is often not reimbursed.
+Maxima Medical Center is a national Center of Expertise for Knee disorders and will provide this treatment at no extra cost if indicated by the orthopaedic surgeon.
 These injections are of little value in end-stage knee osteoarthritis.

 Indications for arthroscopy of the knee are limited to removal of loose bodies or microfracture treatment of cartilage.
 One should be cautious in arthroscopy of an arthritic knee: patients sometimes experience more pain after surgery.
 New European legislation in 2012 will prohibit many experimental cartilage treatments available at this time.
 Follow my Twitter and blog for updates on knee topics (Dutch only).